2022 Denmark Open

 The 2022 Denmark Open (officially known as the Denmark Open 2022 presented by VICTOR for sponsorship reasons) was a badminton tournament which took place at the Arena Fyn in Odense, Denmark, from 18 to 23 October 2022 and had a total prize of US$750,000.

 The host country Denmark failed to send any representatives in the tournament's semi-finals for the first time ever.

 Tournament

 The 2022 Denmark Open was the seventeenth tournament according to the 2022 BWF World Tour.
 It was a part of the Denmark Open, which had been held since 1935.
 This tournament was organized by Badminton Denmark with sanction from the BWF.

+During the medal ceremony for the men's doubles final, the announcer mistakenly introduced both Indonesian pairs, champions Fajar Alfian and Muhammad Rian Ardianto and runners-up Marcus Fernaldi Gideon and Kevin Sanjaya Sukamuljo, as representing Malaysia.
+Badminton Denmark subsequently apologized for the error, describing it as a human mistake.

 Venue

 This international tournament was held at the Arena Fyn in Odense, Denmark.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 750 event.